Shaheer-op9872uw/Snark/README.md

 - 😈 **Biting sarcasm** baked into every reply.
 - 🪄 **Magical backend** powered by an ultra-fast LLM API.
 - 🌐 **Frontend + Backend** fully connected using Cloudflare Tunnel.
-- 💻 **Simple VS Code setup (or even colab if your the GPU fast guy XD)** — clone, install, run.
+- 💻 **Simple VS Code setup (or even colab if your the GPU fast guy XD butt remember it wont do the GUI then)** — clone, install, run.
 As fun and simple as that!

 ---